Momohcharles/Momohcharles/README.md

 - 👋 Hi, I’m @Momohcharles
 - 👀 I’m interested in ...
 Meeting Web Developers
 - 🌱 I’m currently learning ...
-JavaScript, React, PHP, CSS and HTML.
+JavaScript, React, CSS and HTML.
 Web Develoment
-- 💞️ I’m looking to collaborate on ...
-Web Development Projects
+- 💞️ I’m looking to collaborate on Web Development Projects
 - 📫 How to reach me ... on linked.com

 <!---